Scientists discover evidence of extinct species of humans

 Each of these environments would have attracted different types of animals and would have featured different plants, fruits and nuts – all of which would, in turn, have attracted the early humans.

 The tree trunk had been felled and then shaped so that it tapered at both ends.
-A 13-centimetre U-shaped notch had then been carved into its side.
-It had then been placed horizontally on top of the tree stump which had itself been carved and shaped to ensure that its top 20 centimetres could fit neatly into the horizontally carved tree trunk’s U-shaped notch.
+A 13cm U-shaped notch had then been carved into its side.
+It had then been placed horizontally on top of the tree stump which had itself been carved and shaped to ensure that its top 20cm could fit neatly into the horizontally carved tree trunk’s U-shaped notch.

-By positioning the modified tree trunk in this way, it was effectively “locked” on top of the stump, ensuring that the trackway or platform was kept some 20 centimetres above the marsh.
+By positioning the modified tree trunk in this way, it was effectively “locked” on top of the stump, ensuring that the trackway or platform was kept some 20cm above the marsh.

 Also dating from around half a million years ago was a large wooden wedge which was found just a few metres away.
 It was probably used for splitting timber.